 Home SF – Home to the Instagram famous rainbow (birthday cake) latte.

-Coffee Bar – Loved coming here to work during the day, easy parking, good tea & coffee, & WIFI.
+The Full Moon Café – Loved coming here to work during the day, easy parking, good tea & coffee, & WIFI.
 Only thing is they close a little early.

 Mazarine Coffee – Cute place downtown near Union Square, good toast, no WIFI though.